POST-GRADUATE FELLOWSHIP

 Application Procedure

 Applications are invited from persons who will complete their doctoral degree in counseling or clinical psychology prior to the fellowship start date.
 All members of the staff participate in training through formal and informal supervision, team meeting collaboration, consultation, and seminars.
 As a result, in order to minimize dual role conflicts and ensure that trainees receive the full depth and breadth of experience, current or previous TCS therapy clients are not eligible to apply for training at TCS.
 A doctorate from an APA-approved psychology program and an APA-approved internship are preferred.
 Documentation may be submitted via email to the Associate Director for Training.
-Please send a letter of interest, curriculum vita, two letters of recommendation, at least one of which should be from a current clinical supervisor, and graduate transcripts (unofficial acceptable) by 1/5/2024 to:
+Please send a cover letter expressing your experience and interest in clinical work in a college setting, current resume, two letters of recommendation, at least one of which should be from a current clinical supervisor, and graduate transcripts (unofficial acceptable) by 1/5/2024 to:

 Daniel Dengel, Ph.D.